Mannat (film)

-Mannat (Eng: Wish) is a Punjabi Film directed by Gurbir Singh Grewal.
+Mannat (Transl: Wish) is a Punjabi Film directed by Gurbir Singh Grewal.
 This movie is produced by famous Bollywood producer, Anuradha Prasad.
-Film is distributed by B.A.G.
+The film was distributed by B.A.G.
 Films.

 It was released in October 2006.
 It stars Jimmy Sheirgill, Kulraj Randhawa, Manav Vij and Kanwaljit Singh.
-It was debut film of Kulraj Randhawa, a famous TV actress and it is the second Punjabi Film of Jimmy Shergill, after Yaaran naal baharan.
+It was the debut film of Randhawa, a famous TV actress, and the second Punjabi film of Shergill, after Yaaran Naal Baharan.

 Plot overview

-During the year 1985, reminiscent of an era of turmoil in Punjab, an army officer (Nihal Singh) falls in love with a local village girl named Prasinn Kaur.
+During the year 1985, reminiscent of an era of turmoil in Punjab, an army officer, Nihal Singh, falls in love with a local village girl named Prasinn Kaur.
 Their romance ultimately leads to a marriage but the fate has tragedy in store for them.
 Nihal's unit is dispatched to Siachen Glacier and he has to leave his pregnant wife under the care of a couple who are his neighbours.
 However, due to an unfortunate incident, Prasinn dies after giving birth to a baby girl.
-Her neighbour, who is desperate to become a mother steals the child.
+Her neighbour, who is desperate to become a mother, steals the child.
 From here the misery of the army officer starts.
 A twist in the story sends him to prison for serving a life term.
 After completing the sentence his search for his daughter starts again.
 This story is all about love, passion, hatred, betrayal and romance.
 Motivated from a true incident, which the director came across in 1996, the film brings out various facts of human behavior in a true Punjabi flavour and spirit.